Distributed Wasserstein Barycenters via Displacement Interpolation: Proposed algorithm and analysis

 We propose the following conjecture.

-\begin{conjecture}[Computation under more general absolutely continuous measures] The convergence results of the PaWBar algorithm in Theorem~\ref{th:cont-gen} also hold for general absolutely continuous measures, i.e., ones which do not necessarily form a compatible collection. \end{conjecture}
+\begin{conjecture}[Computation under more general absolutely continuous measures] The convergence results of the PaWBar algorithm in Theorem~\ref{th:cont-gen} also hold for general absolutely continuous measures. \end{conjecture}

 We provide some numerical evidence that Conjecture~\ref{conj:contdis} is true at least for the case where all agents initially have multivariate Gaussian distributions that do not form a compatible collection.
-In the numerical evidence presented in Figure~\ref{fig:1-Gauss} and Figure~\ref{fig:2-Gauss}, we use the updates presented in Proposition~\ref{prop:gauss}, and we only focus on the evolution of the agents' covariance matrices (the mean values evolve linearly and are easy to verify they converge to the mean of the Wasserstein barycenter).
-In this Gaussian setting, we also performed similar simulations to the ones in both figures but using the symmetric PaWBar algorithm with connected graphs; and we obtained convergence to the standard Wasserstein barycenter.
+In the numerical evidence presented in Figure~\ref{fig:1-Gauss} and Figure~\ref{fig:2-Gauss}, we use the update rules from Definition~\ref{def:gauss} and only focus on the evolution of the agents' covariance matrices (the mean vectors evolve linearly and are easy to verify they converge to the mean of the Wasserstein barycenter).
+Although we only present results for the directed PaWBar algorithm, similar results supporting our conjecture were obtained for the symmetric case too.